Why do banks sabotage the issuance of preferential loans to weapons manufacturers that are urgently needed by the Armed Forces of Ukraine?

 Since advances are not always enough to purchase components, defense companies have to seek financial leverage.

 The need to raise additional money continues after the contract has been completed.
-The fact is that mostly short contracts are concluded with arms manufacturers in Ukraine, usually within the budget year.
+The fact is that mostly short contracts are concluded with arms manufacturers in Ukraine, usually within the framework of the budget year.
 That is, the company ships products until December, and then waits several months next year for budget redistribution and the conclusion of new annual agreements.

 During a contract lull, enterprises send workers to idle time.
 To maintain production, companies are forced to find money to pay salaries or rely on small orders from military units.